Geographical Peer Matching for P2P Energy Sharing

-Figure~\ref{fig:weights} presents the number of weights\footnote{Variability is negligible: the average value is displayed and error bars, if any, indicate min-max accounting the different tested weight functions and prosumer orders.} calculated along the computation of the matchings of Table~\ref{tab:algos}.
+Fig.~\ref{fig:weights} presents the number of weights\footnote{Variability is negligible in our evaluation: the average value is displayed with error bars, if any, indicating min-max values accounting for the different tested weight functions and prosumer orders.
+Both Optimal Pairwise and Classic Greedy require the same number of weights, $|E_\Delta|$.} calculated along the computation of the matchings of Table~\ref{tab:algos}.
+Recall a weight calculation corresponds to running an expensive LP-solver (\S~\ref{subsec:LPsolver}) and may correspond to calculate the cost or cost-saving of a community of size $2$ (for all matching algorithms except Round Robin) up to $k$ (for memoryfull weights of the Round Robin matching).

 All algorithms (except the sampling ones) display a quadratic increase in number of weights as the search radius increases, with varying slopes.
-Confirming the theoretical upper bounds given in Section~\ref{sec:algorithms}, memoryfull weights entail a large computational overhead.
-On the contrary, memoryless weights reduce the burden on calculating weights with the single pass algorithm only calculating about 57\% of all prosumer-consumer pairs, and less than 25\% of the memoryfull weights.
-As expected, sampling $s$ values among the neighborhoods further reduces the weight computation to a bit less than $ns$ in total.
-All algorithms compute several orders of magnitude less weights than the number of possible communities, at about 414 billion weights for $\Delta = 40km$, that would be required to compute in order to run a classic greedy algorithm on the possible hyperedges (instead of on the prosumer-consumer pairs).
+Confirming the theoretical upper bounds given in Section~\ref{sec:algorithms}, memoryful weights entail a large computational overhead.
+On the contrary, memoryless weights reduce the burden on calculating weights with the Single Pass algorithm only calculating about 57\% of all prosumer-consumer pairs, and less than 25\% of the memoryful weights.
+As expected, sampling $s$ values among the neighborhoods further reduces the weight computations to a bit less than $ns$ in total.
+One can observe that all tested algorithms compute several orders of magnitude less weights than the number of possible communities, at about 414 billion possible communities for $\Delta =$ 40km, that would be required to compute in order to run a greedy algorithm on the possible hyperedges (instead of on the prosumer-consumer pairs).